rmarabini/player_info_from_fide_database/README.md

 ## Installation
-Download the files fide_download.py and fide_query.py from this repository and all the python modules that are not installed by default.
+Install python and sqlite3 (see links in the previous section).
+From this repository download the files fide_download.py and fide_query.py and all the python modules that are not installed by default.
 Very likely the only one missing is __tabulate__
 Open a terminal (__cmd__)  and type:

 ```